WylieYYYY/timezone-clock/README.md

-# Timezone clock
+# Timezone Clock
-Timezone clock is a website setup for dual timezone clock with weather informations.
+Timezone Clock is a website setup for dual timezone clock with weather informations.
 > **Please run setup.sh once with appid being {{OPENWEATHERMAP_APPID}} before submitting a pull request to protect your API key**

 ### Features: